Why Do Single-Use Plastic Bag Bans Fail?

 2. Not Enough Support – There are people in every community who oppose plastic bag bans.
 That’s fine.
 A bag ban will not please everyone, but you need to get a majority of the residents and business owners interested in the idea.
 Level with people so they understand what is at stake and explain how easy it is to get into the habit of bringing reusable grocery bags to the store.
 Many successful bag ban campaigns include outreach programs to explain to residents the environmental impacts of plastic bags and to help prepare local businesses for life without disposable bags.

 3. Legal Loopholes – Partner with your local representatives and best case with your town’s council when it comes time to draft the actual ordinance or law.
 Drafting laws can be tricky, so it is best to leave that task to people who have experience creating legal documents.
 In 2007 Oakland, California passed a plastic bag ban, but a plastics trade organization levied a lawsuit and when the issue went to court a judge sided with the plastics trade organization and Oakland’s ban was out.
 Other cities and towns have learned from Oakland’s example and drafted laws that are better able to withstand opposition.
 As of today Oakland still does not have a ban.

 Don’t Make the Same Mistakes in Your Hometown

 Banning plastic bags in your hometown is completely possible.
-You just need to plan, organize, continue to work toward your goal and do not get discouraged if things do not go as planned.
+You just need to plan, organize, continue to work toward your goal, and not get discouraged if things do not go as planned.
 Make sure to bring on like-minded and dependable folks to help you out and shoulder some of the work.
-Stay positive and motivated and take care to not fall into the unfortunately all too common pitfalls of being underprepared, not gaining enough support and leaving the ban susceptible to legal attack.
+Stay positive and motivated and take care to not fall into the, unfortunately, all too common pitfalls of being underprepared, not gaining enough support, and leaving the ban susceptible to legal attack.

-You can find out more about bag bans, bag fees and failed bag bans on our interactive Bag Ban Map Page.
+You can find out more about bag bans, bag fees, and failed bag bans on our interactive Bag Ban Map (link at top of page).